gitter-badger/BurzeDzisNet/doc/Index.md

 #### Finding a storm

-If you're interested in information about Storm - check if a given point with a specified radius of monitoring registered lightnings.
+If you're interested in information about storm - check if a given point with a specified radius of monitoring registered lightnings.

 ```php
 $burzeDzisNet->getStorm(